AI-Wars-Soc/web-api/README.md

-# front-end
+# Front End
-The website, written in Django
+The website, written in Flask